This is the multi-page printable view of this section. Click here to print.

 JWTJSON Web Token usage status

-• Deployment date/time, status, description, deployment ID can be checked
+• Can view deployment date/time, status, description, deployment ID

 CORS (Cross-Origin Resource Sharing)

-For detailed information about CORS (Cross-Origin Resource Sharing), please refer to Components > CORS.
+For details on CORS (Cross-Origin Resource Sharing), see Components > CORS.

 Mapping ValueMapping value applied to CORS